siddhartha-komodo/slate/source/includes/_001-introduction.md

 ## Installing Basic Komodo Software

-To install the Komodo daemon, `komodod`, and its necessary counterpart, `komodo-cli`, the simplest method is to [install the latest version of the Agama wallet](https://komodoplatform.com/komodo-wallets/).
-Follow the instructions for your preferred operating system.
+To install the Komodo daemon, `komodod`, and its necessary counterpart, `komodo-cli`, the simplest method is to [download and install a packaged version](https://github.com/KomodoPlatform/komodo/releases).

 Once installed, you should find `komodod` and `komodo-cli` in the following directory structure:

-`LOCATION_OF_AGAMA_INSTALLATION/resources/app/assets/bin/OS_NAME/`
+`LOCATION_OF_AGAMA_INSTALLATION/komodo/src/`

 You may also build `komodod` and `komodo-cli` from source, when you are ready to keep abreast of the latest features and updates.
 This is not necessary during the testing phase, but is considered the best practice for a blockchain in a production setting.
 Building from source enables you to receive security patches the moment they are pushed to the `komodod` source.